-My first public presentation after the publication of my book about the Quincy Solution was in Fort Bend County at a crime prevention conference.
-Right before I was scheduled to speak you suffered one of the worst tragedies imaginable in Spring, Texas.
+My first public presentation after publishing my book about the Quincy Solution was in Fort Bend County at a crime prevention conference.
+Before I was scheduled to speak, you suffered one of the worst tragedies in Spring, Texas.
 An abusive father named Ron Lee Haskell barged into the house of his ex-wife’s sister and executed both adults and four of the five children.
 Cassidy Stay survived despite a bullet to her head and played dead.
-When Haskell left, Cassidy called the police who captured him before he could kill other family members.
+When Haskell left, Cassidy called the police, who captured him before he could kill other family members.

 I will never forget this story as long as I live.
 Despite Haskell’s long history of abuse, a court in Utah had granted him shared parenting.
 Similar mistakes do not always result in as many murders, but they do expose the children to a childhood of abuse and a lifetime of health and social problems.

-Although the dangerous court decision occurred in another state, Texas children have no reason to feel safe.
-In the last ten years at least 675 children involved in contested custody or related matters were murdered, mostly by abusive fathers.
-More of these preventable murders were committed in Texas than any other state.
+Although the dangerous court decision occurred in another state, Texas, children have no reason to feel safe.
+In the last ten years, at least 675 children involved in contested custody or related matters were murdered, primarily by abusive fathers.
+More preventable murders were committed in Texas than in any other state.

-Dr. Dianne Bartlow followed-up on these tragedies by interviewing judges and court administrators in the communities, including Texas, where the tragedies occurred.
+Dr. Dianne Bartlow followed up on these tragedies by interviewing judges and court administrators in the communities, including Texas, where the tragedies occurred.
 She asked the court leaders what reforms were created in response to the tragedy in their community.
 The shocking answer was none because they all assumed the local tragedy was an exception.
-This means you cannot rely on the courts to implement the reforms necessary to protect children without your intervention.
+You cannot rely on the courts to implement the reforms necessary to protect children without your intervention.

 The Safe Child Act Is the Solution

 The Safe Child Act is a comprehensive proposal based on objective scientific research.
-In other words, you can have confidence the Safe Child Act will fulfill its purpose to protect children.
+In other words, you can have confidence the Safe Child Act will fulfill its purpose of protecting children.

-Most custody cases are settled more-or-less amicably because they involve two parents that love their children.
-The problem is the 3.8% of cases that require trial and often much more.
-Many court professionals treat contested custody as “high conflict” cases by which they assume both parents are equally responsible.
+Most custody cases are settled more or less amicably because they involve two parents that love their children.
+The problem is that 3.8% of cases require trial and much more.
+Many court professionals treat contested custody as “high conflict” cases, assuming both parents are equally responsible.
 The research is clear that a large majority are domestic violence cases in which the most dangerous abusers seek custody to regain control when their victim tries to leave.

-The ACE (adverse childhood experiences) Studies are medical research from the CDC so highly credible.
+The ACE (adverse childhood experiences) Studies are highly credible medical research from the CDC.
 The fundamental findings are that children exposed to domestic violence and child abuse will live shorter lives and suffer a lifetime of health and social problems.
-Most of the harm is caused not by the immediate physical injuries that most courts focus on but living with the fear and stress caused by abuse.
+Most of the harm is caused not by the immediate physical injuries that most courts focus on but by living with the fear and stress caused by abuse.

 The Safe Child Act says courts must treat the health and safety of children as the first priority in all custody cases.
 The courts could do this under present law but usually don’t.
 The standard is based on the ACE Research that provides objective considerations.
-The legislation promotes the use of current research and experts with the needed and objective information.
+The legislation promotes using current research and experts with the needed and objective information.

-I hope you will think of a Texas heroine, Cassidy Stay when you consider the Safe Child Act.
+When you consider the Safe Child Act, I hope you will think of a Texas heroine, Cassidy Stay.
 I hope you will consider the 68 Texas children murdered in the last ten years.
 But I hope you will also consider something more positive.
 Imagine what Texas children will accomplish when they are not traumatized.
 Imagine what you can do with the money saved on health costs and crime.
 Imagine the Texas economy when thousands more children reach their full potential.
 I am sure you entered politics to improve people’s lives.
-This is a law you will be proud to have supported because it will make such a positive difference in the lives of so many Texas children.
+This is a law you will be proud to support because it will make a positive difference in the lives of so many Texas children.